pbs-assess/adv-r-pbs/exercises/03-vectors.md

 structure(1:5, comment = "my attribute")
 ```

+    ## [1] 1 2 3 4 5

 But when you print that object you don’t see the comment attribute.
 Why?
 Is the attribute missing, or is there something else special about it?
 (Hint: try using help.)

+> from ?attr: “Note that some attributes (namely class, comment, dim,
+> dimnames, names, row.names and tsp) are treated specially and have
+> restrictions on the values which can be set.”

 ## 3.4 S3 Atomic vectors